Products

 Available

-An assistant over your mail, calendar, contacts and tasks.
+An assistant over your mail, calendar, contacts, files and chat.
 You choose where it runs: a local model on your own hardware (nothing leaves the box), a sovereign EU/Swiss endpoint, or a connected provider.
 Sovereignty is a setting, not a compromise.

 Booking